 Understanding How Mammography Works

 Mammography is used to find structural tissue abnormalities.
 In order for x-rays to "see" a structure, that structure must be dense enough, and in the case of tumors, progressed enough (large enough), for the radiation to be blocked, thereby appearing as a concentrated white area.
 Unfortuntaely, it can take up to a decade of growth for a tumor, mass or lump to be detected using this technology.
-To put this into persepctive, note the average (non-aggressive) cancer cell growth rate chart shared by my breast-health mentor Cheryl Chapman, RN:
+To put this into persepctive, note the average (non-aggressive) cancer cell growth rate chart shared by breast-health mentor Cheryl Chapman, RN:

 addition year for that tumor to become a palpable lump.
 This means the two classic breast cancer screening methods of Self Breast Exam (SBE), and Mammography, are not early detection.